 Calphalon has been manufacturing nonstick cooking sets for a long time now, and it seems only appropriate that we should review one of their newer product lines to see how it performs.
-The Calphalon Unison Slide nonstick fry pan set is a two piece gourmet set, aimed at enthusiasts and frequent users.
+Theis a two piece gourmet set, aimed at enthusiasts and frequent users.
 Being a gourmet set, it is a little on the pricey side so we give it a test run and see how it performs against the competition.

 Calphalon as a company was formed exactly 50 years ago in 1963, and has been involved in the manufacture of cookware ever since.
 With this wealth of experience they have created many important cookware products over the years, and introduced their first nonstick range of cookware over 20 years ago.
 Their latest nonstick innovation is the Unison range of cookware, and this is what we are going to be checking out.